covid-saarani/covid-saarani/README.md

 Note: For national stats, `All` is used in the state name field.
 Also, the district dict will be empty.

 There is also a `Miscellaneous` key containing miscellaneous data.
+Only data which is available for it will be non-zero, rest will be `0`.

 ---